AlvinKimata/Keras-Tuner/README.md

 # Keras-Tuner
-This repository contains scripts for the use of the keras-tuner library.
+This repository contains notebook scripts for the use of the keras-tuner library.